Cooking with Mamma C

 • Rinse the asparagus and pat dry.
 Trim off and discard the tough ends (remove the bottom 2 inches or so.)
 Cut each remaining stalk into three equal pieces.

-• When the asparagus is crisp-tender, heat 1 tablespoon of olive oil in a 12-inch skillet over medium high heat and add the garlic, stirring it around.
-After about 30 seconds, add the asparagus and stir it to coat it with olive oil.
+• Heat 1 tablespoon of olive oil in the dry skillet over medium-high heat and add the garlic, stirring it around.
+After about 30 seconds, add the asparagus back to the pan and stir it to coat it with olive oil.
 Let the asparagus finish cooking until you can easily insert a fork in it, stirring occasionally to make sure the garlic doesn't burn, and lowering the heat if necessary.
+It should take about three minutes for thin asparagus and a few minutes longer for thicker ones.

-• Finish cooking the frittata over low heat, until the bottom is firm and set.
+• Finish cooking the frittata over medium heat, for about 6 minutes or until the bottom is firm and set.
 (You can gently lift the edge with a spatula to check it.)
 Slide the finished frittata onto a round platter and let it rest for a few minutes before slicing it.
-The frittata is delicious at room temperature.
-Store leftovers in the refrigerator for up to four days.

 Notes